Azure-Samples/ms-identity-java-spring-tutorial/4-Deployment/deploy-to-azure-app-service/README.md

         # ...
     ```

-- Add a value for server configuration in order to properly handle the redirect URI.
-This tells tomcat that it is behind a reverse proxy and to correctly set URLs to https.
+- Add the following values for server configuration in order to properly handle the redirect URI.
+This tells the embedded Tomcat server that it is behind a reverse proxy (e.g., Azure App Service) and to correctly identify incoming requests as https.

     ```yml
     server: